 Stabilized construction entrances are moderately effective in removing sediment from equipment leaving a construction site.
-The entrance should be built on level ground.
-Advantages of the Stabilized Construction Entrance/Exit is that it does remove some sediment from equipment and serves to channel construction traffic in and out of the site at specified locations.
+The entrance/Exit is that it does remove some sediment Advantages of the Stabilized Construction Entrance/Exit is that it does remove some sediment from equipment and serves to channel construction traffic in and out of the site at specified locations.
 Efficiency is greatly increased when a washing rack is included as part of a stabilized construction entrance/exit.